-Requirements for admission include submission of the following:
+WPI admission requirements include the following:

-- Completed Application for Admission to Graduate Study.
-Applicants are strongly encouraged to complete the online application which is available at grad.wpi.edu/+apply. - Nonrefundable \$70 application fee (waived for WPI alumni and current WPI undergraduates). - Official college transcripts in English from all accredited degree-granting institutions attended. - Three letters of recommendation (and/ or other references) from individuals who can comment on the qualifications relevant to the applicant's admission. - Statement of purpose is required for individuals applying to several programs (see chart on page 14).
-This is a brief essay discussing background, interests, academic intent and the reasons the applicants feels he/she would benefit from the program. - Proof of English language proficiency must be submitted by all applicants for whom English is not the first language with the exception of applicants who have attended a United States college or university full time for at least one year.
-In order to prove English language proficiency, applicants must submit an official score report from either the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Service.)
-The minimum scores for admission are: - TOEFL: 213 (computer based test) 550 (paper-based test) 79-80 (internet-based test) - IELTS: 6.5 overall band score with no sub-score lower than 6.0
+- A completed Application for Admission to Graduate Study Form, available online at grad.wpi.edu/+apply. - A non-refundable \$70 application fee (waived for WPI alumni and current WPI undergraduates). - Official college transcripts in English from all accredited degree-granting institutions attended. - Three letters of recommendation (and/or other references) from individuals who can comment on the applicant's qualifications for pursuing graduate study in the chosen field. - Several programs require a statement of purpose (see page 15).
+This is a brief essay discussing background, interests, academic intent, and the reasons the applicant feels s/he would benefit from the program. - Proof of English language proficiency must be submitted by all applicants for whom English is not the first language with the exception of applicants who have attended a college or university in the United States full-time for at least one year.
+In order to prove English language proficiency, applicants must submit an official score report from either the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Service).
+The minimum scores for admission are:

+TOEFL: 213 (computer based test) 550 (paper-based test)

+79-80 (internet-based test)

+IELTS: 6.5 overall band score with no sub-score lower than 6.0